christiandaley/FALCON/README.txt

-FALCON was created for academic purposes and should not be used in production code or to encrypt sensitive data.
+FALCON was created for a student project and should not be used in production code or to encrypt sensitive data.

 1. FALCON_ref is a basic implementation of the cipher.
 It is simple but slow.
 Compiling test.c by using “make test” will allow one to experiment with different inputs to FALCON.